qdzo/ceylon-config/README.md

 }
 ```

-### Use system environment or cmd parameters
+### Use system environment variables or cmd parameters

-You can override config variables by specifying system environment or cmd parameters
+You can override config variables by specifying system environment variables or cmd parameters

 Set environment before application start-up